 AES requires two things for encryption and decryption:

-Note – Using a strong key and a unique IV in AES encryption and decryption is critical to ensure the confidentiality and integrity of the encrypted data.
+Note – Using a strong key and a unique IV in AES encryption and decryption is critical to ensuring the confidentiality and integrity of the encrypted data.

 As seen in the code the iv value is 16 bytes of 0’s and the key string is **”This is the super-secret key 123″**.
 Now to decrypt the encrypted *”superSecurePassword”* stored in *”mySharedPreferences.xml”* file decryption code is required which is provided as below: